abi-am/omicss-25/PCA&Clustering/1.PCA/README.md

 To get the most out of this module, please follow the steps below in order:

 ### 1. Watch the Introductory Presentation
-Start by watching the presentation provided in this folder.
+Start by watching the presentation provided in this folder (`PCA_presentation.pdf`).
 It will give you a strong intuitive understanding of PCA — what it is, why it's useful in bioinformatics, and how it transforms high-dimensional data into something more interpretable.

 ### 2. Dive Deeper with Additional Videos
 After the presentation, deepen your understanding by watching the supplementary videos.
 These videos cover key aspects of PCA, including: